-Creating a Ticket in CM.Track
+Creating a Ticket in CM/Track

-Customers can create new tickets using CM.Track provided that their CM.Track profile contains the required permissions.
+Customers can create new tickets using CM/Track provided that their CM/Track profile contains the required permissions.
 They have to carry out the following steps:

 - 1. The customer clicks Create ticket in the main menu. - 2.
-The customer fills out the data fields on the Create ticket screen and adds a comment.
+The customer fills out the data fields on the Create ticket screen.
+Depending on the individual configuration of the CM system, he might have to add a comment.
+Otherwise, the comment is optional.
 Optionally, he can also add an attachment. - 3.
 The customer clicks the Create Ticket button to save the ticket.

-Figure 151: Creating a new ticket in CM.
-Track
+Figure 152: Creating a new ticket in CM/Track

-As an engineer, you can see the new ticket in the Web Client, see Customers Create New Tickets in CM.Track.
+As an engineer, you can see the new ticket in the Web Client, see Customers Create New Tickets in CM/Track.

-In the standard configuration, the customer sees the same fields in CM.Track as you, as an engineer, see in the Web Client.
+In the standard configuration, the customer sees the same fields in CM/Track as you, as an engineer, see in the Web Client.